pulp/pulp/playpen/DISTRIBUTED_TASKS_README.txt

     $ sudo systemctl start rabbitmq-server

-    Add a rabbit user.
+    When the server first starts running:
+    - a virtual host named / is created
+    - a user 'guest' is created with a default password of guest, granted full access to the / virtual host.
+    In case you'd like to add your own user do not forger to set its permissions.
 You will need to remember the username and password you set here for the broker_url in step 3.

     $ sudo rabbitmqctl add_user <username> <password>

-    Optionally, you can create a vhost here.
-If you do, you need to put it in the <vhost> part of the broker_url in step 3.
-If you don't, leave the trailing slash on the broker_url, but put nothing.

-    $ sudo rabbitmqctl add_vhost <vhost>

-    If you added a vhost, you need the -p <vhost> part of this next command, and if you didn't, simply omit that portion.

     $ sudo rabbitmqctl set_permissions -p <vhost> <username> ".*" ".*" ".*"